A Yellow Leaf Does Not Mean Your Plant Is Dead (and Other Health Tips)

-The Sill’s mission is to empower all people to be plant people.
-So we’re kicking off a new series committed to growing your green thumb.
-Follow along in the months of April and May for all the gardening tips, hacks, and inspo you need.
+The Sill's mission is to empower all people to be plant people.
+Check out all the gardening tips, hacks, and inspo you need.
 Happy planting!

 After following every plant care rule in the book, it can be frustrating to see a beloved houseplant's leaves turn yellow or drop without notice.
 And continuing to follow the usual care routine, hoping your plant will eventually perk up, doesn't work: Panic!
 You've formed a bond over the past few months.
 You don't want to give up on it just yet, and you can't imagine tossing it in the waste bin and moving on.